grillo/mqtt-sample/README.md

 ## Flash a new device

 ### Setup

+As your device will be connected to a unique endpoint, you must make a small change to its firmware so it knows where to connect to.

 #### Install PlatformIO

 Follow this guide to [install PlatformIO and VSCode](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation) on your machine.
 PlaformIO offers several benefits to the Arduino IDE, particularly the ability to contain dependencies within a simple folder structure.